UAE Residence Visa Renewal Process and Work Visa Cancellation: Complete Guide

 Step 2: Medical fitness test

-The employee must visit a GDRFA-approved medical centre (in Dubai) or a DHA-authorised centre to complete the renewal medical.
-The test is the same as the initial medical: blood screening for HIV and Hepatitis B/C (for certain professions), and a chest X-ray for tuberculosis.
-Results are typically available within 24 to 48 hours and are submitted electronically to MOHRE.
-The fee is approximately AED 300 to AED 500 depending on the emirate and centre.
+The employee must visit a DHA-authorised medical centre in Dubai, or an SEHA/DOH-approved centre in Abu Dhabi, to complete the renewal medical.
+The test is the same as the initial medical: blood screening for HIV and profession-specific conditions, and a chest X-ray for tuberculosis.
+Processing time and fees vary by emirate and centre; confirm the current details with the authorised centre.

 Step 3: Residence visa stamping and Emirates ID renewal

-Once MOHRE approves the work permit renewal, the ICP processes the residence visa extension.
-The visa stamp is either placed in your passport or, increasingly, issued as a digital visa (the UAE has been progressively moving towards digital residency credentials).
+Once the work permit renewal is approved, the relevant residency authority processes the residence visa extension.
+The visa is either stamped in your passport or issued digitally.
 Emirates ID renewal is processed concurrently and the new card is delivered by courier.

 Total timeline: The entire renewal process from initiation to new Emirates ID card delivery typically takes two to four weeks.
 During this time, you can continue working and remain in the UAE — your current visa remains valid until its expiry date or until the new one is issued.